Using Project Templates for PCB Design Development

 You can also download project template files and add them to your project.
 In this case, if edits are made, the revised item must be uploaded and released.
 Creating circuits in your PCB layout editor can be as easy as updating electronic components.

-By using project templates for PCB design development, you can help your team or organization avoid costly productivity losses.
+By using project templates for printed circuit board design development, you can help your team or organization avoid costly productivity losses.
 Project templates are easy to create, can be hosted in various locations, and access can be controlled.
-This functionality, along with the ability to make revisions available in real-time, is integrated into Altium ’s unified design environment
+This functionality, along with the ability to make revisions available in real-time, is integrated into Altium Designer’s unified design environment

 Ready to get your feet wet?
-Then get your free trial to start exploring the advanced functionality and capabilities of Altium.
-Or If you want more information on using project templates for PCB design development, talk with an Altium PCB design expert.
+Then get your free trial to start exploring the advanced functionality and capabilities of Altium Designer.
+Or If you want more information on using project templates for PCB layout services, talk with an Altium Designer PCB design expert.